GalaChain/sdk/docs/authorization.md

 // Create a transaction requiring 3 signatures const transferDto = new TransferTokenDto({
+  dtoOperation: "Transfer", // operation is required for multisig
   to: "client|recipient",
   amount: "1000",
   uniqueKey: "transfer-" + Date.now()